fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 #### Animation

 Create a `set_animation` function that accepts an `animation` parameter.
-This will take an animation set such as "Walk" or later "Push" or "Carry" and play the correct animation depending on the player's direction.
+It will take an animation set such as "Walk" or later "Push" and "Carry" and play the correct animation depending on the player's direction.

 Create a `direction` variable and set it to "Side" if `sprite_direction` is either "Left" or "Right".
 If it is "Up" or "Down" then `direction` can be the same.
 We use a [ternary-if expression](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#if-else-elif) to accomplish this in a single line.